strand/make.bettermistak.es/source/resume/index.markdown

 **Organizer,** _Open Source & Feelings_, October 2014 - Present

-- Created a two-day conference focused on creating sustainable, inclusive, and diverse open source communities where folks can feel emotionally safe.
+- Develop the concept for a conference focused on the emotional labor of open source contributors, and wrote guiding policies.
+- Identified sponsors and recruited a diverse lineup of speakers from the open source community.
+- Build and maintain a website to promote the conference.

 ### Education

-Certificate in Ruby Programming, October 2012 - June 2013
+**Certificate in Ruby Programming**<br />
-**The University of Washington**
+_The University of Washington_<br />
+completed June 2013

-Bachelor of Arts in English: emphasis in Creative Writing **The University of Puget Sound,** Graduated August 2004
+**Bachelor of Arts in English: emphasis in Creative Writing**<br />
+_The University of Puget Sound_<br />
+graduated August 2004